Tahlia Skaines Rocks A Tiny Bikini In Steamy Mirror Selfie

 Tahlia Skaines took to her Instagram page to share a sizzling update late Thursday, January 7.
-The Australian model and entrepreneur stunned her 577,000 followers with the sultry post, which showed her wearing a skimpy bikini set that flaunted her curves and all of her assets.
+The Australian model and entrepreneur stunned her 577,000 followers with the sultry post, which showed her wearing a skimpy bikini set that flaunted her curves and assets.

 Tahlia captured the smoking-hot snap in the living room of her home in Australia.
 She posed in front of a mirror, kneeling directly on the floor with her thighs parted.
 The bombshell occupied mostly one side of the frame, holding her phone with her left hand.
 She angled the mobile device in front of her face and shoulder, blocking half of her face from view.
 Her right arm stayed on the side as she gazed at her phone's screen and took the selfie.